 - While the baits are taking effect, do not spray any insecticides or kill ants that you see, as they need to continue to feed to take the poison back to the colony.

-- Also, avoid using strong cleaners near the ant bait.
+- Avoid using strong cleaners near the ant bait.
 This would eliminate the ant pheromone trail that the ants are using to find the bait.